 RBMO Volume 50 Hot Topics

-Use and understanding of AI in the ART laboratory: an international surve
+Use and understanding of AI in the ART laboratory: an international survey

 Giles Anthony Palmer, Omar Paredes, Andrew Drakeley, Alejandro Chavez-Badiola, Thomas E. Woolley, Katerina Kaouri, Jacques Cohen